sunny0826/kubecm/docs/en-us/cli/kubecm_merge.md

 ## kubecm merge

-Merge the KubeConfig files in the specified directory
+Merge multiple kubeconfig files into one

 ### Synopsis

-Merge the KubeConfig files in the specified directory
+Merge multiple kubeconfig files into one

 ```
 kubecm merge [flags]